 So for a first time DUI offender, avoiding the DUI conviction means avoiding some or all of the penalties.

 That makes the end goal a dismissal of the charge or a reduction of the charge to something else like reckless driving.

 Third, by trial.
 Sometimes the best way to handle a DUI charge is to present the case to a Jury of your peers.
-All DUI jury trials are held at the crimnal justice center on 49th Street.
-If you are exhonerated by a Jury then the charges are the same as dismissed.
+All DUI jury trials in Pinella County are held at the criminal justice center on 49th Street.
+If you are exonerated by a Jury then the charges are the same as dismissed.

-Simply fill out the form below or call us at 727-493-5610 and speak to one of our Pinellas County DUI Attorneys today.
+Simply fill out the form below or call us at 727-493-5610 and speak to one of our Pinellas County DUI Attorneys today for your free initial consultation.
 We have six former prosecutors from Pinellas County in our office.
-We know the importance of speaking to an attorney directly, so a member of our team will set you up with a free consultation with an attorney to discuss your case.
+We know the importance of speaking to a criminal defense lawyer for a direct legal advice, so a member of our team will set you up with a free consultation with an attorney to discuss your case.
 The consultation can be the same day if you request.
-At the DUI case evaluation your DUI lawyer will break down a customized game plan to attack your DUI.
+At the DUI case evaluation, your DUI lawyer will break down a customized game plan to attack your DUI.